IBM/unitxt/docs/docs/examples.rst

 Evaluate the impact of different demonstration example selections
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Demonstrates how different methods of selecting the example demonstrations when applying in-context learning effect the results.
+Demonstrates how different methods of selecting the demonstrations in in-context learning affect the results.
 Three methods are considered: fixed selection of example demonstrations for all test instance, random selection of demonstrations from a demo pool for each test instance, and choosing the demonstration examples most (lexically) similar to each test instance.